SGenheden/linear_logP/README.md

 python props/compare_smi.py training.xlsx testing.xlsx
 ```

-and the indicies are available in `overlap.dat`
+and the indices are available in `overlap.dat`

+The experimental training data *without* this overlap is available in `training_filtered.xlsx`.